-These extracted data were analyzed using SPSS $^3$ for the research tasks concerned with completeness and scope of CIMIS data.
+These extracted data were analyzed using SPSS 3 for the research tasks concerned with completeness and scope of CIMIS data.
 For the research task of analyzing the accuracy of CIMIS data, the researchers compared paper records of CCDOC with on-line CIMIS records.
 These analyses of CIMIS data are explained below.

-3 SPSS is the Statistical Package for the Social Sciences. a system of computer programs for data analysis.
+3 SPSS is the Statistical Package for the Social Sciences, a system of computer programs for data analysis.
 See Nie, et. al., SPSS, McGraw Hill Book Co., 1970,1975.

-location's)

-responsibilities concerning CIMIS. problems encountered with CIMIS use, and - the supervisor's own reactions to the system.
+- the division's (or the particular location's) responsibilities concerning CIMIS. - problems encountered with CIMIS use, and - the supervisor's own reactions to the system.